zkonduit/ezkl/README.md

 Any contribution intentionally submitted for inclusion in the work by you shall be licensed to Zkonduit Inc. under the terms and conditions specified in the [CLA](https://github.com/zkonduit/ezkl/blob/main/cla.md), which you agree to by intentionally submitting a contribution.
 In particular, you have the right to submit the contribution and we can distribute it, among other terms and conditions.

-### no security guarantees

-Ezkl is unaudited, beta software undergoing rapid development.
-There may be bugs.
-No guarantees of security are made and it should not be relied on in production.
+### Audits & Security

+[v21.0.0](https://github.com/zkonduit/ezkl/releases/tag/v21.0.0) has been audited by Trail of Bits, the report can be found [here](https://github.com/trailofbits/publications/blob/master/reviews/2025-03-zkonduit-ezkl-securityreview.pdf).

 > NOTE: Because operations are quantized when they are converted from an onnx file to a zk-circuit, outputs in python and ezkl may differ slightly.

-### Advanced security topics

-Check out `docs/advanced_security` for more advanced information on potential threat vectors.
+Check out `docs/advanced_security` for more advanced information on potential threat vectors that are specific to zero-knowledge inference, quantization, and to machine learning models generally.

 ### no warranty